mapbox/mapbox-directions-swift/CONTRIBUTING.md

-# Contributing to the Mapbox Directions for Swift
+# Contributing to Mapbox Directions for Swift

 ## Reporting an issue